Abdoalrayyis/hello-world/README.md

 ## hello-world

 ### App Description
 This app changes the color of the sentance "Hello From Abdo" after clicking the "change text button".
+The user can also change the color of the background view, change the string of label, reset all changes and update the string with a command keyboard.

 ### App Walk-though
 https://i.imgur.com/z03fNAI.gifv